 Positioned under the crown of a hill in the McDowell Mountains of Scottsdale, Arizona, is the Frank Lloyd Wright School of Architecture at Taliesin West, Wright's old winter residence.
-For more on Frank Lloyd Wright and Taliesin West, check out our article from June.
+For more on Frank Lloyd Wright and Taliesin West, check out our article titled "The Shining Brow of the West" from June.

 For one graduate student, Simon De Aguero, the desert became a foundation upon which to implement his design-build project, Brittlebush.
 It is a small desert dwelling designed for outdoor winter living, providing protection from the surroundings with a small rammed-earth perimeter wall, and shelter from the sun with a shade fabric canopy above.
 Most of the building materials were salvaged from the school scrapyard and the earth around it in a display of sustainability.
 Tenshon produced the 150 square foot shade membrane that provides cool shade in the day and additional protection from the elements at night.